How to Use a Solar Pool Cover

 Although you should keep the solar pool cover on as much as you can, you should try to let your pool breathe, especially when it comes to solar blankets that cover every surface of the pool.

 Many people worry that leaving a solar cover on the pool for extended periods will contribute to algae growth.
 The warmth of the cover can certainly accelerate algae growth if the conditions are right.
-However, as long as the chemicals in the water are balanced, this is nothing to worry about.
+However, as long as the chemicals in the water are balanced, there is nothing to worry about.

 To make a long story short, there is no actual limit to how long you can leave your solar cover on as long as you keep an eye on the water’s chemical balance.
-But to protect the integrity of the solar pool cover itself, it might be best to let your pool breathe occasionally.
+However, to protect the integrity of the solar pool cover itself, it might be best to let your pool breathe occasionally.

 How often should you replace your solar pool cover?